lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 * ESS:204 (Auxtel Windsonic) Controller RPi (Wouter van Reeven): auxtel-ess02.cp.lsst.org
 * ESS:307 (DIMM): dimm.cp.lsst.org

-.. .. _Deployment-Activities-Summit-Odd-State:

-..
-Odd State Components
-.. --------------------

-..
-ATMCS does not yet respond properly to exitControl and will remain in STANDBY with heartbeats still present.
-..
-ATPneumatics does not always respond to being sent to OFFLINE.
-It may remain in STANDBY with heartbeats still present.

 .. _Deployment-Activities-Summit-LOVE-Summary:

 LOVE Summary View
 -----------------

 The overall system summary state view is called ``ASummary State View``.

-.. .. _Deployment-Activities-Summit-Federation-Check:

-..
-Checking the Number of Federations
-.. ----------------------------------

-..
-This uses a script in https://github.com/lsst-ts/k8s-admin.
-..
-Run *./feds-check* from a machine with *kubectl* and the proper kubeconfig file.

 .. _Deployment-Activities-Summit-Camera-Shutdown: